GoogleCloudPlatform/ops-agent/docs/couchdb.md

 # `couchdb` Logging Receiver

-To configure a receiver for your Couchdb logs, specify the following fields:
+To configure a receiver for your CouchDB logs, specify the following fields:

 | Field                 | Default                           | Description |
 | ---                   | ---                               | ---         |